 Infinity: To help companies realize their vision.

 Everyone on your team should live by your vision.
 That’s why it’s important to keep it visible for the whole team.
-Here's how to add it to the Infinity framework:
+Here's how to add the product vision to your Infinity framework: